tgarg-splunk/splunk-operator/README.md

 In addition to the source code, this repository includes:

-* `build`: Build scripts, templates, etc. used to build the container image
+* `tools`: Build scripts, templates, etc. used to build the container image
-* `deploy`: Kubernetes YAML templates used to install the Splunk Operator
+* `config/crds`: Kubernetes YAML templates used to install the Splunk Operator
 * `docs`: Getting Started Guide and other documentation in Markdown format
 * `test`: Integration test framework built using Ginko.
 See [docs](test/README.md) for more info.